-Now we add the extra chips.
-Put five chips on every edge and corner vertex, four chips on every face vertex without chips already, and three chips on every body vertex without chips already.
-Every vertex that starts with chips on it has at least four, so after adding chips, every edge or corner vertex has five chips, every face vertex has four or five, and every body vertex has at least three.
+Second, we put chips on every vertex without chips on it already: five on every edge and corner vertex, four on every face vertex, and three on every body vertex.
+After that, all the edge and corner vertices will have five chips, every face vertex will have at least four, and every body vertex will have at least three.

-Finally, ignoring all the restrictions above, connect the alarm wires back up to the origin with a wire.

-If the conditions above are met, the operation of the gates and wires will add at most two chips to body vertices and at most one chip to face vertices, so this will not cause any extra topplings.
+Finally, add alarm wires and {\sc and} gates as in Section~\ref{vertexhalting}, but instead of connecting all the alarm wires together, connect each wire to the unique corner vertex in its cell.

-The Turing machine operates as in section \ref{vertexhalting}.
-As before, when the alarm wire goes off, it topples the origin.
-By the following lemma, this makes every vertex topple at least once:
+The Turing machine operates as in section \ref{buildingturing}.
+As before, if the Turing machine reaches a final state, then one of the alarm wires will topple and set off a corner vertex.
+Once that happens, every single vertex in $\mathbb Z^3$ will topple, by the following lemma:

-\begin{lem} If a sandpile on $\mathbb Z^3$ has at least: \begin{itemize} \item five chips on every vertex $(x, y, z)$ with at least two coordinates zero, \item four chips on every vertex with one coordinate zero, and \item three chips on every vertex, \end{itemize} and the origin ever topples, then every vertex topples at least once. \end{lem}
+\begin{lemma} If a sandpile on $\mathbb Z^3$ has at least: \begin{itemize} \item five chips on every vertex $(x, y, z)$ with at least two coordinates zero, \item four chips on every vertex with one coordinate zero, \item and three chips on every vertex, \end{itemize} and the origin topples at least once, then every vertex topples at least once. \end{lemma}

 \begin{proof} We will prove that all vertices $(x, y, z)$ with $x, y, z \ge 0$ topple and then extend this by symmetry to all eight octants.